Course Reps are volunteers who represent the voices of all students on their stage of Course.

-To find out who your Course Rep(s) are, visit Search for a Rep (upsu.com)
+To find out who your Course Rep(s) are, visit Search for a Rep (upsu.com).

-*Q Role of Course Reps
+*Q What do Course Reps do?

-*QWhy become a Course Rep?
+*Q Why become a Course Rep?

 *L Get to know other people - you can make friends with other Course Reps in your School or Faculty!